microsoft/LightGBM/docs/GPU-Windows.md

 From there, you have two solutions:

 * Method 1 (hard): Use your local LightGBM repository with the latest and recent development features
-* Method 2 (easy): Use ez_lgb, @Laurae2's repository for installing LightGBM easily, but it might not be up to date.
+* Method 2 (easy): Use ez_lgb, @Laurae2 's repository for installing LightGBM easily, but it might not be up to date.
+It uses compute to patch boostorg/compute#704 (boostorg/compute@6de7f64)

 ### Method 1